 Over 1,000 people crew on board the yachts contesting each Rolex Sydney Hobart; they come from many countries of the world and from many different professions.
-In the 2016 edition of the race, crew from 22 nations competed, and there were 12 international yachts entered.
+Each year many international crew make the journey to Sydney Australia to take part in this great race.

 - UBOX crew member before the 2016 Rolex Sydney Hobart